New River Gorge guide

 Effort

-Forest tread, cliff edges, and a return-logistics choice
+Forest tread, exposed cliff edges, and a point-to-point finish

 Moderate to strenuous